 - Participation in special living history events inside the fort.

 5. Living History Interpreter

 Want to dress in period clothing but aren't comfortable with weapons?
 No problem!
 Living history VIPs help park staff with the day-to-day tasks of keeping the park running.
 Duties include, but are not limited to –

 In this position, volunteer will work with the facility management team to provide behind the scenes visitor services.
 Duties include, but are not limited to –

 - Facility maintenance.

 Local volunteers are welcome and encouraged to apply for any of the above positions.
 We ask for a commitment of 4 to 6 hours per week from local volunteers.
 RV volunteers are asked to commit to 32 hours per individual, per week.

-If interested in the volunteer positions at Fort Pulaski National Monument, please contact Matthew Hall, Volunteer Coordinator, 912-786-5787, ext.
-110 or by e-mail.
+If interested in the volunteer positions at Fort Pulaski National Monument, please contact Laura Waller, Acting Volunteer Coordinator, 912-786-8182, ext.
+1101 or by e-mail.